heiner/dylaniki/The_Ballad_of_the_Gliding_Swan.md

 Little Billy Brown will shake with fright.
 He has a new uncle – every night.

-My father has cancer, my mother’s insane
+My father has cancer, my mother's insane
-The girl I’m in love with takes cocaine
+The girl I'm in love with takes cocaine

 When will the swan begin to sing?
 I am weary of everything.